obskyr/pycs/readme.md

-##Visions of grandeur
+##What is PYCS?
-PYCS will in the future hopefully be a [PISG](http://pisg.sourceforge.net/)-like Python IRC statistics generator.
+PYCS is a PYthon Chat Statistics generator.

-It will take log files (in different formats, with the ability to supply your own) and generate different interesting statistics based on them.
-It will then, probably, present these statistics in an aesthetically pleasing HTML file.
+It takes IRC log files and generates different interesting statistics based on them.
+It then presents these statistics in a visually pleasing HTML file

-It will not require any specific input past setup, so it will easily be able to be scheduled without complications.
+It does not require any specific input past setup, and is as such very easily scheduled.

 ##Usage
-If you'd like to try it, you can supply a log file and see the results in text form using `gen-test.py`.
+After installing [Python](http://python.org/) and downloading PYCS, the first thing you'll want to do is run `startops.py`, which is located in the `\resources` directory.
+Once this is done, a folder named `settings` will be placed in your PYCS directory.
+Following the instructions in `settings_help.txt`, modify `settings.cfg` and `aliases.cfg` as you see fit.

-You can also try using what will be the main program - `pycs.py` - with the correct settings.
-Without using `Path override`, this currently only works on Windows, but if you supply your own paths it should work just fine. `pycs.py` outputs a HTML file - see the HTML output section.
+Currently, the automatic path detection only works on Windows systems.
+PYCS is fully able to run, however, by using `Path override` in `settings.cfg` to specify the exact folders where your logs are located - just make sure to enter correct filenames in the `Logs` option.

-In order to create the config files without generating any stats, run `startops.py` in `resources`.
-This allows you to modify `settings.cfg` and `aliases.cfg` before the first run.
+Once you've successfully run PYCS, there will be a file named `index.html` in the `output` directory.
+Put this file, together with the `\output\resources` directory, in whatever directory you'd like on any web server you have access to.
+The statistics page is now reachable, and can easily be linked from anywhere!

-You can create your own log format parser easily using the instructions in `\resources\formats\creation.txt`.
+##Customization

-###HTML output
+You can quite easily, with some CSS knowledge, modify `stylesheet.css` in `\output\resources` in order to customize the resulting web page.

-Using `pycs.py` with the correct settings will produce an `index.html` file in the `output` directory.
-In order to use this on your site, simply put the `index.html` file and `resources` directory (the one located in `output`, not in the main PYCS directory) somewhere on your server (using FTP, SFTP, SCP or what have you) and you're all set to access it.
+If your IRC program's log format isn't supported by PYCS, there is a way to create your own filter.
+Following the instructions in `\resources\formats\creation.txt`, create your own config file for your particular IRC log format.

-To add your own flavor, you can easily make your own `stylesheet.css`, and supply your own resources.
+If you do make a new format, it would be incredibly nice of you to open an issue, make a pull request or otherwise contact me about your addition and I'll be more than happy to add it to the default formats!

-###Oh, and...
+If you have any questions, or anything to say, I can be reached at either [powpowd@gmail.com](mailto:powpowd@gmail.com) or [@LpSamuelm](http://twitter.com/LpSamuelm) on Twitter.
+To get a fast answer, Twitter is your best bet!

-I'm not really known for how good I am at finishing what I've started.
-There's always the risk I will abandon this project, and in several years look back on it and cry.
+If you have any inquiries about or problems with PYCS, opening an issue here on GitHub is a great way to reach through about that.